 Furthermore, the solver makes a heuristic evaluation of each line, estimating how much fuel it will produce after a single turn of line-solving.
 When several lines of the lowest rank exist, it chooses the line with the highest heuristic evaluation, which is given initially by:

-number of solid cells that can be determined from an empty line.
-A
+solid cells that can be determined from an empty

-negative value indicates a shortfall of pre-determined cells,
+line.
+A negative value indicates a shortfall of

 The current state of the solution is recorded on a stack, then a guess is made, according to some heuristic.
 A guess consists of the co-ordinates of an unknown cell, and a possible state for it.
 The guess is applied to the current state as if it were true, but it is also applied to the stacked state as if it were false.
 Line-selection heuristics also need to be stored in both states.